PennyLaneAI/pennylane/doc/introduction/chemistry.rst

 Quantum Chemistry
 =================

-PennyLane provides the :mod:`qchem <pennylane.qchem>` module to perform quantum chemistry simulations.
+PennyLane provides the :mod:`~.qchem` module to perform quantum chemistry simulations.
 It contains a differentiable Hartree-Fock solver and the functionality to construct a fully-differentiable molecular Hamiltonian that can be used as input to quantum algorithms such as the variational quantum eigensolver (VQE) algorithm.
-The :mod:`qchem <pennylane.qchem>` module also provides tools for building other observables such as molecular dipole moment, spin and particle number observables.
+The :mod:`~.qchem` module also provides tools for building other observables such as molecular dipole moment, spin and particle number observables.

 Building the electronic Hamiltonian
 -----------------------------------

-The `:mod:`qchem <pennylane.qchem>` module provides access to a driver function :func:`~.molecular_hamiltonian` to generate the electronic Hamiltonian in a single call.
+The ``qchem`` module provides access to a driver function :func:`~.molecular_hamiltonian` to generate the electronic Hamiltonian in a single call.
 For example,

 .. code-block:: python